mckinney-stack/doc-viewer/README.md

    - Refactor the code to improve readability and performance while ensuring that all tests still pass.
    - Continuously run tests to verify that the changes do not introduce any regressions.

+### Improve Type Definitions
+To improve type definitions, I would:

+1. **Create a Separate Types File**:
+   - Define all necessary types and interfaces in a separate `types.ts` file.

+2. **Import Types Where Needed**:
+   - Import the types into each component file to ensure type safety and consistency across the application.

 ## Folder Structure
 ```